GAidaraliev/DevOps-project/README.md

 ```
 npm start
 ```
-It is possible to check all CRUD functionalities with [Postman](https://www.postman.com)
+It is possible to check all API methods with [Postman](https://www.postman.com)

 ## Checking
 1. **POST** ![](images/postman.PNG)